g2p/vido/README.md

 # vido

-`vido` is a sudo-like command wrapper.
+`vido` is a kernel launcher which you can use to wrap commands, sudo-style.
 Commands run inside a new kernel, with passthrough access to the filesystem, whitelisted devices, and (if enabled) the network.